-In the past, and unlike all other pension plans, the ITA permitted specified multi-employer plans to continue to accept contributions with respect to individuals who had already commenced receipt of a pension from the plan or who had already turned age 71 in a previous calendar year - even though those individuals would not be earning a benefit with respect to those contributions.
-In recent years the ITA was revised to provide that these plans could no longer accept such contributions.
-As a result, these plans must either implement processes that will keep such contributions from being made in the first place or they must pay such contributions out of the plan in order to that the plan remain registrable under the ITA.
-FSRA has set out a special approach for MEPPs in clause 4.3 to help them address these new ITA requirements.
+3.4 In the past, and unlike the case with all other registered pension plans, the ITA permitted specified multi-employer plans to continue to accept contributions beyond the ITA limits with respect to individuals who had already commenced receipt of a pension from the plan or who had already turned age 71 in a previous calendar year - even though those individuals would not be earning a benefit with respect to those contributions.
+In recent years, the ITA was revised to provide that these plans could no longer accept such contributions.
+As a result, these specified multi-employer plans must either implement processes that will keep such contributions from being made in the first place or they must remove such contributions from the plan in order for the plan to remain registrable under the ITA.
+FSRA has set out a special approach for MEPPs in section 4.3 of this Guidance to help them address these new ITA requirements.

-- 3.4 In supervising and regulating the pension sector, FSRA must administer and enforce the PBA and its regulations to carry out FSRA's objects to: - promote good administration of pension plans project and safeguard the pensions benefits and rights of pension plan beneficiaries
+- 3.5 In supervising and regulating the pension sector, FSRA must administer and enforce the PBA and its regulations to carry out FSRA's objects to: - promote good administration of pension plans - project and safeguard the pensions benefits and rights of pension plan beneficiaries

-Maintaining ITA registration is the key to good pension plan administration and for a pension plan to be able to provide pension benefits.
+Maintaining ITA registration is key to good pension plan administration and for a pension plan to be able to provide pension benefits.

-3.5 FSRA's Pension Sector Guiding Principles and the above objects have guided FSRA in developing this Interpretation Guidance.
+3.6 FSRA's Pension Sector Guiding Principles and the above objects have guided FSRA in developing this Interpretation Guidance.

-4. Interpretation
+4.1 Interpretation ◆◆◆◆◆

-4.1 To support administrators' compliance with the Regulation, this Guidance interprets the exemptions set out in sections 47(11) to 47(16) of Regulation 909 under the PBA, to set out that manner in which administrators can meet the requirement to provide notice and evidence to FSRA.
+4.1 To support administrators' compliance with the Regulation, this Guidance interprets in section 4.2 below, the exemptions set out in sections 47(11) to 47(16) of the General Regulation, to identify the manner in which administrators can meet the requirements under the General Regulation to provide the requisite notice and evidence to FSRA.
 The Guidance also provides an interpretation of the administrators' fiduciary obligations in the context of communicating such matters to plan members.